nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 \n\n
 ### **\"As countries have eased public health and social measures, implemented to limit transmission of the virus, a number of these countries have observed clusters or resurgences of cases.
 Risks and vulnerabilities are further magnified in fragile, low-resource and conflict-affected settings.\"**
 \n\n
-### The worldwide sequencing of the SARS-CoV-2 genome has continued unabated, and it is this data we use Nextstrain to track the geographic movement and evolution of the virus.
+### The worldwide sequencing of the SARS-CoV-2 genome has continued unabated, and with this data we use Nextstrain to track the geographic movement and evolution of the virus.
 To date, there are over 75 thousand sequences publicly shared from half the countries in the world - an amazing testiment to the scientists and public health officials behind this.
 \n\n
 ### We use subsampling approaches to remove potential sampling biases in order to ensure that regions and time-periods are appropriately included for analysis.